Types of Assistance

 Contributions to UN

-The Ministry of Foreign Affairs oversees Turkey’s development institutions and policy priorities and the Turkish International Cooperation and Development Agency (TIKA) is the principal body for administering aid, operating in the area of technical development and implementing projects in health, education, agriculture, capacity building and vocational training in developing countries.
-Humanitarian aid is administered through the Turkish Red Crescent (Kizilay) and Turkey’s Disaster and Emergency Management Office.
+- The Ministry of Foreign Affairs (MFA) oversees Turkey’s development institutions and policy priorities and the Turkish International Cooperation and Development Agency (TIKA) is the principal body for administering aid in developing countries.
+According to Turkey’s Development Assistance Report 2012, its emergency aid has two components: aid for Syrians living inside the country and assistance given in response to wars, conflicts and natural disasters.

 Types of Assistance